Automattic/wc-calypso-bridge/readme.txt

 = Unreleased =
 * Fixed css conflict for snackbar
+* Remove homepage step from Personalize task for Tsubaki theme #1054.

 = 2.0.10 =
 * Create navigation menus with new slugs #1039.